 - 1. The more type-1 variables are present the more effective the method is.
 Namely, in such cases the chances of generating many breakpoints is high which can lead to larger steps towards dual optimality. - 2.
 BSD can cope with dual degeneracy more efficiently than the traditional method as it can bypass zero valued breakpoints and thus make a positive step. - 3.
-It is also effective in avoiding the generation of dual degeneracy.
-If the first breakpoint has multiplicity greater than one the traditional method will create degeneracy.
-BSD can bypass this situation and also later breakpoints with multiplicity. - 4.
 BSD has a better numerical behavior due to the increased flexibility in choosing the pivot element.
-Namely, if the maximum of f(t) is defined by a small pivot element and this is not the first breakpoint then we can take the neighboring (second neighbor, etc.) breakpoint that is defined by an acceptable pivot. - 5.
-In BSD, the incoming variable enters the basis at feasible level. - 6.
+Namely, if the maximum of f(t) is defined by a small pivot element and this is not the first breakpoint then we can take the neighboring (second neighbor, etc.) breakpoint that is defined by an acceptable pivot. - 4.
+In BSD, the incoming variable enters the basis at feasible level. - 5.
 The computational viability of BSD lies in the multiple use of the expensively computed pivot row.

-In short, the main advantage of the BSD algorithm that it can make many iterations with one updated pivot row and these iterations cost hardly more than one traditional iteration.
-Such situations frequently occur when LP relaxations of MIP problems are solved.
+In short, the main advantage of the BSD algorithm is that it can make many iterations with one updated pivot row and these iterations cost hardly more than one traditional iteration.
+Such situations frequently occur when LP relaxations of MILP problems are solved.